erenaykara/snippets/vim.md

 * ciw - remove word and start insert mode
 * cc - delete line and start insert mode
 * dd - delete line and stay in normal mode
+* gg - go to top of file
+* G - go to bottom of file

 ## vim-surround
 suround selected text with curly braces: